 Alleged violations of College policy will be subject to the Student Conduct Process for situations involving students or the process and procedures applicable to College employees for situations involving College employees.
 All St. John Fisher College students, faculty, staff, visitors, and guests are expected to comply with federal, state, or local laws.

 The College recognizes its responsibility to develop and implement educational programs to help its students and employees to recognize and address sexual misconduct and/or remedy the effects of sexual misconduct and is committed to the prevention and/or re-occurrence of sexual misconduct in the College community.

 Confidential Support After a Sexual Assault

 For more information regarding support after a sexual assault, visit the Health and Wellness Center’s Sexual Assault page.

 Reporting Sexual Misconduct

-For more information, please visit the Reporting Sexual Misconduct section of the Student Conduct Policy.
+For more information, please visit refer to Reporting Options for Sexual Misconduct.

 Crime prevention is the responsibility of all members of the Fisher community.
 In order to develop crime prevention awareness within the College community, the Safety and Security Department, the Office of Residential Life, and the Monroe County Sheriff’s Office provide crime prevention information and training by means of residence hall floor meetings, department briefings, campus newspaper articles, safety brochures, flyers, and electronic mail..